Gridserve: Electric Highway

 In July 2021, it was announced that Gridserve had purchased Ecotricity's charging network "the Electric Highway" which has chargers at almost all UK motorway services.
 In the first phase, all Electric Highway sites were replaced with more modern devices and contactless payment.
 This was targeted for September 2021.
 In fact, most sites except for Welcome Break were upgraded by late 2021; the Welcome Break sites were delayed but completed by April 2022.

-In the next phase, Gridserve is adding "hubs" with 6 to 12 ultra-rapid chargers (up to 350kW) at many service areas.
-The first hub (Rugby) was built in 2021; as of May 2022, hubs have opened at Swansea, Exeter, Burton-in-Kendal and Thurrock, a further seven hubs are under construction, and ten have planning permission but not yet started construction.
+In the next phase, Gridserve added "Electric Super Hubs" with 6 to 12 High Power chargers (up to 350 kW) at many service areas operated by Moto.
+The first hub (Rugby) was built in 2021, and by May 2022 hubs were operating in Swansea, Exeter, Burton-in-Kendal and Thurrock.